Frequently Asked Questions about Law School

 Where can I get more information and advice?

 Especially if students are early in their Hunter careers and do not know much about law school, they can get some useful information about LSATs and applications from the Pre-Professional Office in E812 Hunter East.
 Once they are juniors, they should see Prof. Volkomer or other members of the Political Science faculty.

 For more information, see the guide to law school applications which the Educational Testing Service puts out annually, LSAT/LSDAS Registration and Information Book.
-Also, the annual Official Guide to U.S. Law Schools, available at the Reference Desk at Wexler Library, is very useful.
-At the Reference Desk, students may also consult the Student Access Guide to the Best Law Schools and ABA Approved Law Schools.
+Also, the annual Official Guide to U.S. Law Schools, available at the Bershad Reference Desk at the Leon and Toby Cooperman Library at Hunter College, is very useful.
+At the Bershad Reference Desk, students may also consult the Student Access Guide to the Best Law Schools and ABA Approved Law Schools.